Slip and Fall Accident?

 However, slip and fall cases are tougher to prove, so many property owners are at first reluctant to settle.
 An experienced attorney knows how to build a solid slip and fall case to convince the owner to settle out of court.

+If you or someone you love has been injured in a slip and fall accident and require further information from a Philadelphia slip and fall accident lawyer, please contact The Pearce Law Firm, Personal Injury and Accident Lawyers P.C. online or call (215) 392-2648 for a free consultation and case evaluation.
 Having worked for almost 10 years for an insurance company and for a defense firm, Philadelphia slip and fall lawyer Edith Pearce uses her expert knowledge from inside the industry to help you recover maximum compensation.
 Edith Pearce is the founder of The Pearce Law Firm, Personal Injury and Accident Lawyers P.C.
 She is a lifetime member of the multi-million dollar advocates forum and has been awarded the prestigious Super Lawyers® designation.

 We will fight to recover your expenses, replace income, and make sure that your losses, your suffering, and your injuries are adequately compensated.
 Unlike the huge firms with dozens of attorneys and many different attorneys handling different aspects of your case, Philadelphia slip and fall lawyer Edith Pearce is personally involved in every case the firm handles from start to finish.
 She genuinely cares about her clients and you will not be treated like just another case or file.